 Tap on any of the icons, and you will see a detailed explanation of these stages.
 Many users find this detailed progress information very motivating.

 Fastic Community feature

-If community support type features is an absolute must-have motivation for you to start and continue with your IF program, you can check out the IF app called Vora Fasting Tracker which provides extensive community support.
+If community support type features are an absolute must-have motivation for you to start and continue with your IF program, you can check out the IF app called Vora Fasting Tracker, which provides extensive community support.